kvfairchild/ReCoNs/README.md

 The last unit in a sequence will validate a parent request by changing its state to "confirmed", or it will fail and change its state to "failed".
 In this implementation, each sequence represents an operation in the function expressed by the ReCoN, and the last unit of each sequence represents either a digit or symbol operator.

 The final output of the program is the numeric value of the function, which is currently evaluated from left to right without regard for operator precedence.
-0+1×2+3 evaluates to 5.
+In the example function, 0+1×2+3, if all digits and symbols have been correctly identified, program output will be 5.

 ![Image](https://github.com/kvgallagher/nodenet/blob/master/images/learned_images.png?raw=true)
 \
-*Learned images derived from the weights of a trained 2-layer classifier.*
+*Learned images derived from the weights of a trained 2-layer [784,60,14] classifier.*

 ## Run